 8. Gleaning Personal Insights From Mentor Experience

 Everybody’s journey is unique.
 You can learn a lot by discussing your mentor’s own experiences.

 Do a little research and come up with questions about your mentor’s career trajectory.
 For example, you may be interested in examples of how your mentor faced adversity or fostered innovation outside of working hours.

 By discussing your mentor’s experience, you’ll get insights about your own career path or better define your personal priorities at work.
 Sharing stories can lead you to unexpected takeaways, too.

 Your current job is the perfect starting point for practical career advice.

 This is also a chance to get into less urgent career situations.
-For example, you may be interested in developing more initiative at work, or striking a better work-life balance.
-Make note of any or all of these issues and bring them to your next mentorship session.
+For example, you may be interested in developing more initiative at work or striking a better work-life balance.
+Make a note of any or all of these issues and bring them to your next mentorship session.